How to Avoid Buying the Worst Central Vacuum

 3 Bags Over Bagless

-4 Always Choose High Quality over Low Initial Price
+4 Always Choose Higher Quality over Lower Initial Price

-1. Go With One of the Bigger Manufacturing Companies
+1. Go With One of the Bigger, US Manufacturing Companies

 This is important, huge even.
 A central vacuum unit is an investment in your home, so make sure to buy from a bigger company.
 Some of the smaller companies aren’t much more than a couple of guys in their garage.
 You just don’t know what kind of service to expect with them.

-With big companies like Beam, VacuMaid, and Vacuflo, you know what you’re getting.
+With US companies like VacuMaid, and Vacuflo, you know what you’re getting.
 These manufacturers have good reputations and solid products.
 Their central vacuum units have good serviceability and support, so go with one of these.

 2. Don’t Get Caught Up in The Numbers